ParthMiyani/pnyx-app/deliverables/D1/planning.md

 #### Q8: How will you work as a team?

-Describe meetings (and other events) you are planning to have.
- * When and where?
-Recurring or ad hoc?
-In-person or online?
- * What's the purpose of each meeting?
- * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
- * You should have 2 meetings with your project partner (if you have one) before D1 is due.
-Describe them here:
-   * You must keep track of meeting minutes and add them to your repo under "deliverables/minutes" folder
-   * You must have a regular meeting schedule established for the rest of the term.

    * Meet at least once a week (tentatively on Fridays) online through discord, open to meeting more if needed.
    * The purpose of meeting will be to discuss current progress, any issues that have arisen and how we want to proceed.
 If there is a deliverable due, we will discuss that as well – so a weekly sync meeting.